Bias and Discrimination in Reports, Yes or No?

 While we don’t know yet if the current proposed wording will be approved, either the draft or some other version of it probably will be.

-Much of the verbiage in appraisal reports is there as CYA..
+Much of the verbiage in appraisal reports is there as CYA.
+We appraiser MUST address the issue of perceived bias and discrimination head on by making explicit statements in the report that we have NOT used that as a basis for the value opinion.
 If we don’t, we just leave ourselves exposed to attacks by borrowers and their attorneys.
 Don’t just rely on the preprinted wording on the ‘forms.’
 Re-state that in a definitive statement.

 The wording I’m going to use in my reports is shown below.
 Use this if you like, or re-write it in your own style.